MuhammadShaheer1/Maximal-kPlex-Enumeration/README.md

 The repository includes sample preprocessed graph datasets in `dataset/`.

-At the time of writing, the repository includes files such as:
+The repository includes files such as:

 - `com-dblp.bin`
 - `email-euall.bin`
 - `slashdot.bin`
 - `soc-epinions.bin`

 These are binary graph inputs used for enumeration experiments.
+Other datasets can be obtained from the SNAP and LAW repository.

 ## Method Summary

 CudaPlex combines CPU preprocessing with GPU search.

 1. **Preprocessing on CPU**
-   - Reduce the graph to its \((q-k)\)-core
+   - Reduce the graph to its (q-k)-core
    - Compute a degeneracy ordering
-   - Optionally apply \(k\)-truss pruning for additional graph reduction
+   - Optionally apply k-truss pruning for additional graph reduction

 2. **GPU decomposition**
    - For each root vertex, construct disjoint sets \(P\), \(C_1\), \(C_2\), and \(X\)